How to Get to St. George Island FL - And Why You Should

 As I think about those destinations, there’s another place right up here in the northwest Florida beach region that I’d love to visit again.

 It's St. George Island and it's roughly eight miles southeast of Apalachicola.
-For those looking for how to get to St. George Island, Florida you’ll veer off U.S. 98 and then cross the sleek Bryant Patton St. George Island Bridge, passing over the flotilla of oyster fishermen who work these waters.
+For those looking for how to get to St. George Island, you’ll veer off U.S. 98 and then cross the sleek Bryant Patton St. George Island Bridge.
 Then the bridge slides down into the heart of the village and here you are.

 Because St. George Island is remote, there’s almost a sense of family here.
 Visitors aren’t attracted by beachfront communities packed wall to wall with towering hotels and rows of chain restaurants.
 Instead, they choose to see St. George Island because there's a natural sense of privacy and a clear sense of nature.